michaelbaisden/DeepEP/README.md

 Traffic isolation is supported by InfiniBand through Virtual Lanes (VL).

-To prevent interference between different types of traffic, we recommend segregating workloads across different virtual lanes as follows:
+To prevent interference between different types of traffic, we recommend segregating workloads across diferent virtual lanes as follows:

 - workloads using normal kernels
 - workloads using low-latency kernels